 The CNC turning process also uses CNC-enabled lathes or turning machines.
 The types of lathes used for turning include turret lathes, engine lathes, and special-purpose lathes.
 Lathes can be manual or CNC.

-Which Materials Are Used for the Turning Process?
+Materials Used for the Turning Process

 The materials used for the turning process are mainly metals.
 These metals include alloy steel, carbon steel, cast iron, stainless steel, aluminum, copper, magnesium, and zinc.
 However, the process can also machine plastic parts and work with other materials such as ceramics, composites, thermoplastics, and thermosets.

-How Does the Turning Process Work?
+How the Turning Process Works

 The turning process works with a lathe machine moving the cutting tool in a linear motion along the surface of the rotating workpiece, removing material around the circumference until the desired diameter is achieved, to machine cylindrical parts with external and internal features, such as slots, tapers, and threads.